gsidhu/buzee-tauri/README.md

 > ⚠️ I have _just_ open sourced Buzee.
 The documentation is lacking.
 Please open an issue and I'd be happy to help! ⚠️

+> The OCR capabilities in Buzee are built on top of [Textra on Mac](https://github.com/freedmand/textra) and [WinOCR on Windows](https://github.com/gsidhu/winocr_cli).
+Do check these repos out!
+I feel the native OCR capabilities of Mac and Windows are really good and should be used more!

 ## What is Buzee?

 Buzee (pronounced _boozey_) is a eight-year-old labrador retriever who can't play fetch but can love you like no other.